2024-08-05

 Objectives

-To provide a long-term reference sea surface for the physical oceanographic and geodetic communities as well as for CAL/VAL of new altimeter missions, the MSS study group aims to:
+To provide a long-term reference sea surface for the physical oceanographic and geodetic communities as well as for CAL/VAL of new altimeter missions, the MSS study group intends to:

 • Support discussions and collaborations in the international scientific community on the development of a high resolution MSS.